ChienKangLu/readingnote/clean_code/clean-code.md

   - Did we re-factor our code before checking in?

 - **Neither architecture nor clean code insist on perfection, only on honesty and doing the best we can. *To err is human; to forgive, divine*.
 In Scrum, we make everything visible.
 We air our dirty laundry.
 We are honest about the state of our code because code is never perfect.**

+## Introduction

+- There are two parts of learning craftsmanship: knowledge and work.

+  - You must gain the knowledge of principles, patterns, and heuristics that a craftsman knows.

+  - You must also grind that knowledge into your fingers, eyes, and gut by working hard and practicing.

+- Learning to write clean code is *hard work*.
+It requires  more than just knowledge of principles and patterns.
+You must *sweat* over it.

+  - You must practice it yourself, and watch yourself failed.

+  - You must watch other practice it and fail.
+You must see them stumble and retrace their steps.
+You must see them agonize over decisions and see the price they pay for making those decisions the wrong way.

+- Think along the same paths that we thought, then you will gain a much richer understanding of those principles, patterns and heuristics.

+- They'll have become part of you in the same way that a bicycle becomes and extension of your will when you have mastered how to ride it.